hms-dbmi-cellenics/cellenics-utils/README.md

 *  `COGNITO_PRODUCTION_POOL` and `COGNITO_STAGING_POOL`: The Cognito pool ids used for user account administration.
 It is recommended to set this interactively.
 For example, run `export COGNITO_PRODUCTION_POOL=eu-west-1_BLAH` before running `biomage account ...`.

+*  `BIOMAGE_IAC_PATH`: Absolute path to the root folder of the IAC repostory in your local machine.
+This variable is used in the `biomage rds migrate` command.
+If not set, by default the command assumes that the `biomage-utils` folder is located in the same directory as the `iac` directory.

 Utilities
 ---------